mdarshath/stunning-it/README.md

 # stunning-it
-Node POC to build an application using node express framework and Angular to achieve get language based youtube feeds.
-Basic dashboard admin dashboard.
+Here is a node application developed with Express framework and Angular.
+It loads youtube feeds based on user's search, preferable its a language.
+Dashboard configured for better usage..